riboney-hobby/js-discordbot-for-learning/docs/CONTRIBUTING.md

     * Close the github issue that the PR for
     * Delete PR branch
     * Merge PR into `dev` branch (*just merge PR to main if its related to documenation or project maintenance*)

+## Deployment
+1. Create PR from `dev` branch to `main`
+2. Wait for github action deployment job to be finished
+3. Check discord if bot is running successfully

 ## Code of Conduct